cpmpercussion/chroma-template/article.md

 [^1]: And here's the footnote.

+Numbered and un-numbered lists are very easy, just use `-` to indicate unnumered list items, and numbers, e.g., `1.` to indicate numbered list items.

 ## Figures and Tables

 The syntax for including an image is similar but with an exclamation point before the first bracket, e.g.: